ChynCc/personal.my/!Reminder.md

 **Self Reminder - Mind**
 - **[[Quote]]**
 **What drain your energy and need to improve on it !**
-- Convince people | Work on it ! #P1
+- Convince people | Work on it !
-    - Build Rappo First
+    - Build Rapo First
 - Negotiating
 - Keep you mental healthy
     - [[Mentally Resilient]]